Trip info

 The Annapurna Sanctuary Trek: With moderate difficulty, the trek to Annapurna Sanctuary is suitable for most trekkers, from beginners to experienced.
 Still, whether the trek is for you depends on what you expect from the trip.
 This trek is perfect for you if you are a cultural enthusiast interested in Nepal’s diverse culture.
 The trek is suitable for those who are fond of getting a glimpse of the real Himalayas, as the journey offers each chance to witness the purest form of nature.
 So, if you want to experience this trek and customize your trip, contact us, we are here 24/7.

-Customize Your Trek:
+Customize Your Annapurna Sanctuary Trek:

 - This is a general itinerary, which can always individually be “tailormade”.
-The trek package can be redesigned or redeveloped as per your taste, For more information please contact us.
+The Annapurna Sanctuary trek package can be redesigned or redeveloped as per your taste, For more information please contact us.

-We recommend that you schedule your arrival in Kathmandu in the morning or during the day.
+We recommend that you schedule your arrival in Kathmandu in the morning or afternoon.
 This will give you enough time to relax and recover from jet lag before starting your adventure.
-Upon arrival at Kathmandu International Airport, our representative will meet you at the airport and transfer you to your hotel.
-After checking in.
-You will be briefed about your upcoming adventure.
-If you have any doubts, check your equipment and visited to Thamel, the main tourist hub.
-Spend the night in Kathmandu.
+Upon arrival at Kathmandu International Airport, our representative will meet you at the airport and transfer you to your hotel where you will be served welcome drinks.
+After you have freshened up, your trek guide will brief you about your trip in the lobby of your hotel in the evening.

-Accommodation: Hotel (Hotel Vajra)
+Accommodation: Hotel Moonlight

 After breakfast early morning, you will take a tourist bus to Pokhara.
 If you are lucky and get the right side of the bus, you can take pleasure in amazing views of green mountains and villages.
 Upon reaching the enchanting city of Pokhara which offers magnificent views of Dhaulagiri, Manaslu, Machhapuchhare, peaks of Annapurna and others, you'll check in to the hotel.
 Pokhara has numerous lakes, known as ‘Tal’ in Nepali which offer fishing, boating and swimming.
 Strolling around the Lakeside city and exploring it in the evening is enjoyable.
 Overnight in a hotel in Pokhara.